Chance093/blog/HOW_TO_MANAGE_SSH_KEYS.md

 ## Setting Up Your SSH Config

 This is the most important part when it comes to managing multiple keys.
-Your ssh config will tell your ssh client where it should be looking for your ssh keys, and which key it should be using.
+Your ssh config will tell your SSH client where it should be looking for your SSH keys, and which key it should be using.

-If you have multiple ssh keys, or if you have a single key and changed the name or location of that key, you will need a ssh config to fix some issues you will have.
+If you have multiple SSH keys, or if you have a single key and changed the name or location of that key, you will need a SSH config to fix some issues you will have.

-1. Create an ssh config file
+1. Create an SSH config file

-> Move to your ssh directory and create a config file
+> Move to your .ssh directory and create a config file.
 > ```bash
 > cd ~/.ssh && touch config
 > ```